 The Magical 3-4-7 Breathing Technique

 Practicing mindfulness is a practice of being fully and attentively present in the moment.
-In the same way a musician practices an instrument, we practice being mindful and aware through type of meditation.
+In the same way a musician practices an instrument, we practice being mindful and aware through this type of meditation.

 To help ground us and keep us present, this technique uses the breath as an object of awareness.
 Feeling our breath as it flows in, around, and out of our body gives us a focal point and allows us to connect with our bodies.

 It’s normal for our mind to wander from time to time during this practice, so when that happens, simply acknowledge the thought and let it pass by.
 It may be your natural reaction to get frustrated, but allow the thought to pass with gentleness and patience.
 It helps to literally watch it pass by like a puffy floating cloud in the sky.
-Keep following your breath and let the “clouds” pass whenever the pop up.
+Keep following your breath and let the “clouds” pass whenever they pop up.

 And remember, the more you practice the easier it will get each time.
 Just be easy on yourself and set aside any judgements or expectations going into it.
 Simply use it as a tool to relax and allow you to stay grounded in the present.